 Dudley is the historic capital of the Black Country that has a long history of providing world-class manufacturing and engineering and is still solid today employing 14.8% of the workforce - more than the national average at 8.5%.
-These roots providing the perfect economic conditions for strong advanced manufacturing base
+These roots provide the perfect economic conditions for a strong advanced manufacturing base.

 Dudley is one of the most prosperous sub-regions in the Black Country, with over 10,000 active businesses and the highest levels of employment within the professional and skilled trades in the region.

 The area has also broadened its business sector profile with significant employment in both retail and education.
 New build and regeneration developments are also seeing a shift towards Dudley becoming a pioneering hi-technology hub.

-It is home to DY5 Business and Innovation Enterprise Zone, which opened in April 2017.
-DY5 is critical to creating new creative and technological zones and boosting the strong manufacturing infrastructure.
+It is home to Dudley Business First and Innovation Enterprise Zone, which opened in April 2017.
+Dudley Business First is critical to creating new creative and technological zones and boosting the strong manufacturing infrastructure.
 The Enterprise Zone is predicted to create 7,000 new jobs over 25 years, offering low cost and high-quality office space to manufacturing and technology businesses.

 Dudley’s impressive industry profile has enabled the borough to attract a truly extraordinary level of investment over the past five years.
 Regeneration in the area has topped £180m in recent years and has seen masses of underused land, transformed.